-- If the student voluntarily leaves the university and is no longer enrolled at Fitchburg State University, they are held financially liable to a prorated rate for their room and board per their occupancy agreement for the semester. - If the resident never checks into their room (no show), financial responsibility is applicable to their enrollment at the university.
-Students declared to be a no-show forfeit their reservation/Housing deposit and students who continue to enroll in classes at Fitchburg State University will be held financially responsible for their occupancy agreement. - See Section 11.
-Financial Adjustment for more information.
+If the student voluntary leaves the university and is no longer enrolled at Fitchburg State University they are held financially liable for 35% of the occupancy agreement for the semester.

+If the resident never check-in to their room (no show), financial responsibility is applicable to their enrollment at the university.
+Students declared to be a no-show forfeit their reservation/security deposit and students who continue to enroll in classes at Fitchburg State University will be held financially responsible for their occupancy agreement.

-8. ASSIGNMENT OF SPACE
+VII.
+ASSIGNMENT OF SPACE